ev-klzn/ev-klzn/README.md

 ## Hi there!
 My name is Yevhen.
 ### I'm an SEO-Based Web Developer from Ukraine 🇺🇦.
-Help clients convert their Figma designs into Fully responsive web pages (Desktop and Mobile) while ensuring perfect quality!
-I take care of making the code reusable in the long term (BEM).
-Optimize website performance for faster loading times.
-The team has a web designer, you can order web design and web development.
-Do basic SEO optimization for free!
+Help clients convert their Figma designs into fully responsive web pages (desktop, tablet, mobile) while ensuring perfect quality!
+I make the code reusable in the long term (BEM methodology).
+### Our web designer and developer place a lot of emphasis on the visual appearance of the web product while maintaining productivity.
+Creating amazing sites that are responsive and search engine-friendly is made possible by the studio's approach.
+### Our customers can easily find information and improve their conversion rate, which leads to their growth and development as a result.
+### Basic SEO optimization for free!

 # 💻 Tech Stack:

+<br>✅ Web Design
+<br>✅ UX & UI Design
+<br>✅ Logo Design
+<br>✅ Design Mockup
+<br>✅ Figma
+<br>✅ Web Development
+<br>✅ Front-End Development
 <br>✅ HTML5
 <br>✅ CSS3
 <br>✅ SASS (SCSS)
+<br>✅ JavaScript
 <br>✅ Responsive web pages (desktop, tablet, mobile)
-<br>✅ Clean code, (no frameworks)
+<br>✅ Clean code (no frameworks)
-<br>✅ UI Animation
+<br>✅ UI Animations
 <br>✅ Parallax Scrolling
-<br>✅ BEM methodology
+<br>✅ BEM
-<br>✅ JavaScript
-<br>✅ WordPress Migration
+<br>✅ WordPress
-<br>✅ Figma
-<br>✅ Git, GitHub
+<br>✅ GitHub

 <br>✅ SEO audit
 <br>✅ Screaming Frog SEO Spider